 In support of improving patient care, Mayo Clinic College of Medicine and Science is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Mayo Clinic College of Medicine and Science designates live activity for a maximum of 10.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 10.25 ANCC nursing contact hours.
+Mayo Clinic College of Medicine and Science designates this activity for a maximum of 10.25 ANCC contact hours.
 Nurses should claim only the credit commensurate with the extent of their participation in the activity.